galactic-src/rust-beck-tdd/README.md

 - 3 approaches to making a test work: fake it, triangulation, obvious implementation
 - Remove duplication between test and code as a way to drive the design
 - Ability to control the gap between tests to increase traction when the road gets slippery and cruise faster when conditions are clear.

+## Part 2 - The xUnit Example

+##### Chapter 18 - First Steps to xUnit

+A little fumbling around based on prints to get us to the point that running things actually "runs a test", which makes sense.
+Acknowledged that actually he spent 6 hours learning some Python and trying steps out to get to refine the stepwise iteration for the book.

+I wonder how much, for a project like this, you need some idea of "good" unit testing features.

+Book is Python2 but I'm using Python3 here.